pdavim/crypto-daily-discord-bot/WISHLIST.md

 # Wish List

-[] on discord user can see binance account (assets, positions, etc) [x] on discord user can set minimum profit value
+[x] on discord user can see binance account (assets, positions, etc) — comando `/binance` entrega saldos spot/margin/futuros com logs estruturados e respostas ephemerais.
+[x] on discord user can set minimum profit value
 [x] on "alerts" you should consider the variation for each timeframe [x] on "alerts" you should sort by asset